procyberian/.github/profile/README.md

 👩‍💻 we are writing our docs for each repository and project

-🍿 we eat banana for our breakfast and we have a coffee
+🍿 we eat banana for our breakfast and we have a cup of coffee

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)